Technology and SaaS tax expertise. Software ISS, Lei do Bem, Pillar 2.

 -

-STF rules software as goods (ICMS) — major reclassification for tech industry.
+STF rules all software is a service (ISS), not goods (ICMS) — major reclassification for tech industry.

 -